MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 1. Enter **bttn** into the search box, and then select the search icon.

-   After you select the search icon, you will see all templates that you can use with bttns.
+   After you select the search icon, you see all templates that you can use with bttns.

    ![search](./media/bttn-button-flows/bttn-search-template.png)